nioinnovation/react-nuik/docs/components/twofold.md

 # Twofold ![status: Prototype](https://img.shields.io/badge/status-prototype-orange.svg)

-Twofold is a component made up of two parts: a heading and details.
+A Twofold is a component made up of two parts: a heading and details.
 A Twofold is expandable and collapsible.
 Initially, a Twofold shows summary information and can be subsequently expanded to show more detailed information.

 A Twofold is the inner element in an Accordion.